Siphnian Treasury: The west frieze

 Unfortunately, only a few relief figures have survived on the west frieze.
-The theme portrayed here is traditionally thought to be the Judgment of Paris, where the most beautiful goddess would be selected from among Aphrodite, Hera, and Athena.
+The theme portrayed here is traditionally thought to be the Judgement of Paris, where the most beautiful goddess would be selected from among Aphrodite, Hera, and Athena.
 The first goddess coming to be judged is Athena, standing proud on the winged chariot with Hermes as her charioteer.
 Elsewhere, we see Aphrodite descending from her chariot, with a particular grace, holding the strings of what some interpret to be a necklace.
 In the section of the frieze that has been lost, one could imagine Hera mounting her chariot angrily to depart after her rejection.

 This interpretation has come under scrutiny, however.
 Neer writes that the Judgement narrative has been somewhat forced upon this frieze, spending too much time on glaring blanks and not enough analyzing what little evidence is present.
 A major issue lies in the identity of the goddess traditionally thought to be Aphrodite.
 Although some Hellenistic bronzes do depict Aphrodite with a necklace, there are no examples of this in Archaic art, suggesting that it is something else being held.
 Neer proposes that these lines are not a necklace, but instead the drawn string of a bow.
 This interpretation suggests that the figure in question is actually Artemis, changing the narrative of the frieze entirely.
 This identification is solidified by the fact that Siphnians worshiped Artemis "Of the Disembarkation."
 Going along with this assertion, one can assume that the missing figure is not Hera, but instead a victim of Artemis' wrath.
 Though little can confirm this figure's identity, there is a significant hint: palm trees are visible behind Artemis' horses, which is a common Attic painting device to indicate a desolate place.
 Palm trees are especially connected to the island of Delos, as it was beneath a palm tree on this island that Artemis and Apollo were born.
 According to Homeric myth, Artemis killed only one person on Delos: Orion.
 Though this identification cannot be proven outright, it at least accounts for the palm trees, the unusual necklace, and the way that the goddesses appear to be leaving, an extremely uncommon posture in depictions of the Judgement of Paris.